Lameguy64/PSn00bSDK/doc/known_bugs.md

 ## Toolchain

-- It is currently not possible to link static libraries (including the SDK libraries themselves) with DLLs, since the build scripts currently assume that static library object files are always going to be linked into executables.
-  This can be worked around by linking all static libraries as part of the main executable rather than the DLLs: the dynamic linker will automatically search the executable for undefined symbols used by a DLL and patch the code to use them.
-It might be necessary to list such symbols in a dummy array to prevent the compiler from stripping them away from the executable.
+- ~~It is currently not possible to link static libraries (including the SDK~~ ~~libraries themselves) with DLLs, since the build scripts currently assume~~ ~~that static library object files are always going to be linked into~~ ~~executables.
+This can be worked around by linking all static libraries as~~ ~~part of the main executable rather than the DLLs: the dynamic linker will~~ ~~automatically search the executable for undefined symbols used by a DLL~~ ~~and patch the code to use them.~~ Static libraries are now fully supported, and SDK libraries can be linked to both executables and DLLs.
+See the CMake reference for more details.

 - Link-time optimization is broken due to GCC not supporting it when linking weak functions written in assembly.